pguridi/pygtkWidgets/README.md

 A short description of implemented widgets:

- - HRegExEntry: A gtk.Entry, with regular expresion validation support
+ - regexEntry:  A gtk.Entry, with regular expresion validation support (ie: IPV4, email, etc).
- - IpEntry:     A gtk.Entry for input IPV4 addresses
  - listView:    A simple gtk.Treeview, for displaying lists.